 I conducted interviews and gathered form data with 30 Duolingo users to get a better understanding for whom I was designing for:

 I conducted these interviews either via phone call, messenger, or Skype.

-I also looked at web reviews (around 250) to get deeper insight into core issues with the app.
+I also looked at web reviews (around 250) to get a deeper insight into core issues with the app.

 redesign # 1